Popeye the Slayer Man: Production

 Robert Michael Ryan directs the film from a screenplay by John Doolan.
 Jeff Miller, Cuyle Carvin, and Ryan made the story.
 Along with Miller, Carvin and Ryan, Alexander Tucker, Nathan Todaro, and Alysa Blasetti are set to produce the film.
 Ronnie D. Lee was the executive producer, Korey Rowe was the director of photography, R.J.
 Young managed the especial makeup FX.
 The deal was negotiated by Jessica Russo and Andre Relis of VMI Worldwide and Jeff Miller on the producing team.

 The film was shot and wrapped in the New York state.

 Release

 The film was released in theaters and VOD on March 21, 2025, under Vantage Media.

 Reception

 Jimmyo of JoBlo.com gave the film a rating of 6 out of 10 and said: "The script by John Doolan, with story credit going to Cuyle Carvin and Jeff Miller, has a few funny moments, but it ultimately felt a bit predictable.
 However, it has affectionately goofy moments of Popeye lore.
 And that's when Popeye is the most fun."

 Norman Gidney of HorrorBuzz rated the film 6 out of 10 and wrote, "It's hokey, it's goofy, but darn-it, he is what he is."

+Sequel

+On May 8, 2026, the sequel titled Popeye the Slayer Man 2 has begun filming in upstate New York.
+Deadline Hollywood reported that Daniel Baldwin and Avaryana Rose are confirmed to be part of the sequel.